Uglypr1nces/VirtualTamagotchi/README.md

 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## Acknowledgments

-- Inspiration: This project was inspired by the classic Tamagotchi virtual pet toys.
-- Libraries: Special thanks to [Library Name] for providing [feature/functionality].
-- Contributors: Thanks to all contributors who helped improve this project.